JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

       (the default size of ESP-IDF is only about 20)

     - Modular and advanced programming
-    - Based in mature code (I have ESP32 and mobile apps, since years ago)
+    - Based in mature code (I have used in Bluetooth devices and mobile apps, since years ago)

-    - Multicore optimization (if have 2 cores enabled)
+    - ESP32 Multicore optimization (if have 2 cores enabled)

     - Stand-by support with ESP32 deep-sleep (essential to battery powered devices) (by a button, or by inativity time, no touchpad yet)